@thingts/fs-path - v2.0.0

 • spec: FsPermissionSpec

-• Optionalopts: { operation: "clear" | "overlay" | "assign" }
+• Optionalopts: { operation?: "clear" | "overlay" | "assign" }

-• operation: "clear" | "overlay" | "assign"
+• Optionaloperation?: "clear" | "overlay" | "assign"

 The operation to perform: assign the permissions exactly (default), overlay the permissions on top of the existing ones, or clear the specified permissions from the existing ones.